drivasperez/rxp/README.md

 # rex

 Rex is a command-line utility for visualising and testing simple regular expressions.
-It takes regular expressions as text input.
-It has two subcommands, `dot` and `test`
+It has two subcommands, `dot` and `test`.

 ## `rex dot <phase> <regex>`